 i.
 The Martin Gibbs Medal.
 This monetary award, initiated in 1993, honors Martin Gibbs for his outstanding service to the Society as editor-in-chief of Plant Physiology from 1963 to 1992.
 This award is to be given biennially to an individual, whether or not a member of the Society, who has pioneered advances that have served to establish new directions of investigation in the plant sciences.
 The recipient is invited to organize a symposium at the annual meeting the following year.

 j.
 The Early Career Award.
-The Early Career Award was instituted by the Society's executive committee in 2005 to recognize outstanding research by scientists at the beginnings of their careers.
-This award is a monetary award made annually for exceptionally creative, independent contributions by an individual, whether or not a member of the Society, who is generally not more than five years post-Ph.D. on January 1st of the year of the presentation.
+The Early Career Award was instituted by the Society in 2005 to recognize outstanding research by scientists at the beginnings of their careers.
+This award is a monetary award made annually for exceptionally creative, independent contributions by an individual, whether or not a member of the Society, who is generally not more than seven years post-Ph.D. on January 1st of the year of the presentation.
 Breaks in careers will be considered when addressing the time limit of this award.

 l.
 Fellow of ASPB Award.
 Established in 2007, the Fellow of ASPB Award may be granted to current members in recognition of direct service to the Society and distinguished and long-term contributions to plant biology.
 Areas of contribution may include education, mentoring, outreach, research and professional and public service.
 Examples of relevant Society service include, but are not restricted to, service on or on behalf of ASPB committees, service on editorial boards of ASPB journals, and active involvement in ASPB meetings.
 Current members of ASPB who have contributed to and been members of the Society for at least 10 years cumulative prior to their nomination are eligible for nomination.
 Recipients of the Fellow of ASPB honor, which may be granted to no more than 0.2% of the current membership each year, receive a certificate of distinction and a lapel pin.